iossifovlab/snakeobjectsTutorial/README.md

 Running fastqs-small.txt subset of individuals takes about two minutes on mac bookAir.
 The full 100 families should take less than one hour.

-The file trioSummary/o/allDenovoCalls.txt should be identical to the allDenovoCalls.txt
+When running on a fastqs-small.txt subset of individuals the file trioSummary/o/allDenovoCalls.txt should be identical to the file allDenovoCalls.txt

 If you rerun the project, you first have to remove created directories.
 This can be done with 'sobjects cleanProject'
 It will ask you to remove .snakemake, OG.json, and all object directories.
-Type 'n' whan asked to remove .snakemake, since this directory contains newly created conda environment and recreating it will take a extra unnecessary time time.
+Type 'n' whan asked to remove .snakemake, since this directory contains newly created conda environment and recreating it will take an extra unnecessary time.